slugbyte/mold/README.md

 mold has a few opinionated limitations that aim to help programmers be more productive, by spending less time configuring their enviroment and more time working on their projects.
-It does this by narrowing down system-configuration into five content classifcations which each have slightly different behaviors. mold stores its content in a git repoistory called a mold-root, and uses the environment variable $MOLD\_ROOT to determine where it is located. mold content is split into the following 5 classifications, that each have their own directory in the the mold-root.
+It does this by narrowing down system-configuration into five content classifcations which each have slightly different behaviors. mold stores its content in a git repoistory called a mold-root, and uses the environment variable $MOLD\_ROOT to determine it's located. mold content is split into the following classifications, that each have their own directory in the the mold-root.

 ##### conf
 mold confs are dotfiles.
 Each time a mold conf is loaded or created it is automaticly hard linked to the $HOME directory.